Tuteria/Tuteria-DevOps-Test/README.md

 6. Basic linux security practices like avoiding root account in ssh, setting up firewall in a vps
 7. Experience with the python programming language and familiarity with deployment tools such as ansible, fabric, saltstack, chef, puppet etc.

-The test is to create either a bitbucket or a gitlab pipeline that can automatically run the tests on <Developer Repository>.
+The test is to create either a bitbucket or a gitlab pipeline that can automatically run the tests on https://github.com/Tuteria/Recruitment-test.git.

 The repository(ies) should be publicly accessible and the links should be sent as an issue to this repository on github.